-Envision a world where ample space is yours without the heavy load of a big mortgage or the never-ending pile-up of possessions.
-A world where simplicity, effectiveness, and liberty dominate.
-This is the introduction to the tiny house movement.
+Imagine a world where you have plenty of space without the burden of a large mortgage or accumulation of possessions.
+A world where simplicity, efficiency, and freedom reign.
+This is the essence of the tiny house movement.

 Building a tiny house is like embarking on a grand adventure.
 It’s a journey that requires careful planning, creative problem-solving, and a little bit of faith.
 But fear not, fellow adventurer, for I am here to guide you through the frequently asked questions that arise when building a tiny house.